Overview

 Representative Matters

-• Investor owned utility in business fraud lawsuit involving power plant development
+• Defended investor owned utility in business fraud lawsuit involving power plant development; negotiated pre-trial settlement for a fraction of the claimed damages.

-• National hospital chain in a False Claims Act qui tam action alleging that the client used third-party developers as a conduit to pass kickbacks to physicians in exchange for their Medicare referrals
+• Obtained summary judgment and full dismissal of claims on behalf of national hospital chain in a False Claims Act qui tam action alleging that the client used third-party developers as a conduit to pass kickbacks to physicians in exchange for their Medicare referrals.

-• Skilled nursing facility management company in False Claims Act qui tam action alleging that the client overpaid medical directors in exchange for their Medicare referrals
+• Guided nursing facility management company in defense against False Claims Act qui tam action and simultaneous DOJ investigation involving allegations that the client overpaid medical directors in exchange for their Medicare referrals.

-• Pharmaceutical company in bringing a securities fraud lawsuit against defendants who illegally obtained a large voting block of shares for the purpose of commencing a hostile takeover
+• Won critical preliminary injunction resulting in settlement for pharmaceutical company in securities fraud lawsuit alleging that defendant-shareholders illegally obtained a large voting block of shares for the purpose of commencing a hostile takeover.

-• Municipality in the defense of five related breach-of-contract actions involving the use of a large tract of land on the U.S./Mexico border
+• Secured advantageous settlement on behalf of municipality in its defense against five related breach-of-contract actions involving the use of a large tract of land on the U.S./Mexico border.

 Honors